SpunBlue/FNF-Blueberry-Engine/Wiki Backups/ModCreation.md

 Keep in mind that all variables for the events are Strings.

-## How to add Custom Notes
+## How to add Custom Action Notes
-Custom notes can be added to the game by creating a new JSON file and placing it in the "scripts/notes" folder within the mod directory.
+Custom action notes can be added to the game by creating a new JSON file and placing it in the "scripts/notes" folder within the mod directory.
+These are not to be confused with Custom Notes.

 The JSON file should have the following format: